apollographql/runtime-testing-framework/docs/src/guides/test-plans/using-file-providers.md

 Running scenario from an external file
 Some inline text content for our scenario
-More content from a file for our scenario scenario executed with test plan value
+More content from a file for our scenario scenario executed with test plan variable
 Environment teardown complete.
 PROCESS_ID=2

 $ ls output/providers